TFSA basics: Contributions and withdrawals

 Related article: Problems with over-contributing to TFSAs

-As mentioned, you could contribute $5000 per year into a TFSA from 2009 to 2012.
 Putting more than that will attract penalties.
 If you have not utilized your past contribution room, it carries forward.
-For example, in 2013, everyone (assuming you were 18 or over in 2009), can contribute up to $25,500:
+For example, in 2021, everyone (assuming you were 18 or over in 2009), can contribute up to $75,500:

-If you make withdrawals from the TFSA, the full amount of withdrawals can be put back into the TFSA in future years.
+If you make withdrawals from the TFSA, the full amount of withdrawals can be put back into the TFSA in future years but you should wait till the following calendar year for that amount to be added back to your contribution room.
 Re-contributing in the same year may result in an over-contribution amount which would be subject to a penalty tax.

 With the money in the TFSA, you can choose from a wide range of investment options such as mutual funds, individual stocks, Guaranteed Investment Certificates (GICs), bonds and savings accounts.
 Given the wide range of options, maybe the government should have called them Tax Free Investment Accounts (TFIA) instead.
 Take the time to explore your TFSA investment options to determine your best investment strategy.